airtai/faststream/README.md

 ## Install

 FastKafka works on Windows, macOS, Linux, and most Unix-style operating systems.
-You can install base version of `fastkafka` with `pip` as usual:
+You can install base version of FastKafka with `pip` as usual:

 ``` sh
 pip install fastkafka
 ```

-To install fastkafka with testing features please use:
+To install FastKafka with testing features please use:

 ``` sh
 pip install fastkafka[test]
 ```

-To install fastkafka with asyncapi docs please use:
+To install FastKafka with asyncapi docs please use:

 ``` sh
 pip install fastkafka[docs]
 ```

-To install fastkafka with all the features please use:
+To install FastKafka with all the features please use:

 ``` sh
 pip install fastkafka[test,docs]